unovue/radix-vue/docs/content/docs/overview/getting-started.md

 ## Summary

-The steps above outline briefly what's involved in using a Radix Primitive in your application.
+The steps above outline briefly what's involved in using a Reka UI in your application.

 These components are low-level enough to give you control over how you want to wrap them.
 You're free to introduce your own high-level API to better suit the needs of your team and product.